K4KarolE/py_21-25_projects/README.md

 23 - Contact Details Collector - Regular Expressions
 - ask for a file (location)
 - give back the email addresses and phone numbers if there any in the file

+24 - Movie Quotes To Clipboard
+V1 - start the program in command line -> it will copy the value of the keyphrase to clipboard